 All staff are aware that very young children, those with disabilities, special needs, certain medical conditions or with language deficit/English as a second language may have more difficulty in communicating concerns or feelings.
 They may be more likely to communicate concerns with behaviours rather than words.
-Additionally, staff will question the cause of knocks and bumps in children who have limited mobility, which will include children (for exampleAny paper records are signed and dated and then all are uploaded to CPOMS.
-The records on CPOMS are dated and electrically named.

-younger siblings) visiting the site in addition to pupils.
+Additionally, staff will question the cause of knocks and bumps in children who have limited mobility, which will include children (for example younger siblings) visiting the site in addition to pupils.